hygieia/hygieia/README.md

 <col width="100%" />
 </colgroup>
 <tbody><tr><td>
 <h1><b>We are excited to announce the transfer of Hygieia Project to its own <a href="https://github.com/Hygieia">Github Organization.</a> This move is being made to allow for us to manage the apis and individual collectors in their own repositories which renders for better product management.
-Currently api and some of the collectors have been migrated to their own repositories, Please check the Module Breakout section of <a href="https://github.com/Hygieia/Hygieia/wiki/Hygieia-2019-Roadmap-(draft,-work-in-progress)">wiki link</a> for the status.</p></b></h1>
+All components of Hygieia are now available under the <a href="https://github.com/Hygieia">Hygieia Organization</a>.</p></b></h1>
 </td> </tr> </tbody> </table>
 </div>
 <div align="center">